AregaGetaneh/Day_ahead-bidding-strategy/README.md

 The auc_function file contains the following classes:

-•	A parent Bidder class is defined where we defined the common definitions for both Random and GPMW bidders.
+•	A parent Bidder class is defined where we defined the common definitions for both Random and Hedge bidders.

 •	random_bidder class: Represents a bidder with random bidding behavior.

-•	GPMW_bidder class: Implements a bidding strategy using Gaussian Process Multiplicative Weight update algorithm.
-Importantly, this class contains some functions important for GP such as how it updates during the auction rounds using gpr.fit and gpr.predict for Gaussian process regression and Gaussian process prediction.
+•	Hedge_bidder class: Implements a bidding strategy using a Multiplicative Weight update algorithm.

 ### Run Auction functions

 The 'Run_auction' file contains crucial functions for the auction environment, including the embedded optimization function.
 Within this file, the 'run_auction' function calculates the payoff and regret of the learning bidder.
-It also stores essential data such as bids (c and d values), allocations, marginal prices, and social welfare (the Market Operator's objective function) for post analysis.
+It also stores essential data such as bids (c and d values), allocations, marginal prices, and social welfare (the Market Operator's objective function) for post-analysis.
-Additionally, the file includes three essential functions: 'simulate' for the GP-Random case, where Bidder 5 uses GPMW and Bidders 1-4 use the Random algorithm, 'simulate_all_same' for the case where all bidders use GPMW, and finally, 'sim_GP_BR' for the case where Bidder 5 uses GPMW while Bidders 1-4 employ their best responses obtained from the diagonalization algorithm.
+Additionally, the file includes three essential functions: 'simulate' for the Hedge-Random case, where Bidder 5 uses the Hedge algorithm and Bidders 1-4 use the Random algorithm, 'simulate_all_same' for the case where all bidders use the HEDGE, and finally, 'sim_HG_BR' for the case where Bidder 5 uses the HEDGE algorithm while Bidders 1-4 employ their best responses obtained from the diagonalization algorithm.

 ### Diagonalization method